AUSTRALIA DAY CHALLENGE 2014: C’MON AUSSIE... Geneameme

 Share your favourite spot in Oz: As above, but I love Mt.
 Tamborine and the Northern Rivers district of New South Wales...

 Any great Aussie adventure you’ve had?
-Not really, the closet we've come to that was a 6,000km driving holiday when my husband took long service leave.
+Not really, the closest we've come to that was a 6,000km driving holiday when my husband took long service leave.

 What’s on your Australian holiday bucket list?
 I've always wanted to go to Tasmania, Western Australia and the Northern Territory...
 I've been to a lot of the rest, though would be happy to revisit.
 Norfolk Island is also on the list.